lemartin19/hardware-simulator/README.md

 - [ ] Create logic functions - e.g. ((fn (x y) (and x y)) x y)
   - [ ] Parser
   - [ ] Calculator
+- [ ] Bit splitter[^1]
+  - [ ] Parser
+  - [ ] Calculator
+  - [ ] Gate
+  - [ ] Updated unit tests

+[^1]: This seems like a relatively simple task to implement, but my current implementation leads me to believe that a split input will result in something more like a list of inputs, which would then require the parser to be able to handle a list, which in turn would typically require variables (to back reference), a slew of built in commands (e.g. `first` and `rest`), and the view to represent them (how the fuck do you make the wires know what variable to connect to???)